-- F6.8.
-Assessment restricted discretionary activities - F6.8.1.
-Matters of discretion
+F6.8.
+Assessment - restricted discretionary activities

 The Council will restrict its discretion to all the following matters and the matters in the Coastal - General Coastal Marine Zone when assessing a restricted discretionary resource consent application.

 - (1) for all restricted discretionary activities: - (a) the effects from the construction or works methods, timing and hours of operation. - (b) the effects of the location, extent, design and materials used. - (c) the effects on coastal processes, ecological values, water quality and natural character. - (d) the effects on public access, navigation and safety. - (e) the effects on existing uses and activities. - (f) consent duration and monitoring.